Pleasant Valley High School (Alabama)

 Pleasant Valley High School is a public high school located in Jacksonville, Alabama.
-It is part of Calhoun County Schools, amongst 6 other high schools.
-As of 2023-2024 Pleasant Valley High School had 338 students enrolled in grades 7-12.
+It is part of Calhoun County Schools, along with six other high schools.
+As of 2023–2024, Pleasant Valley High School had 338 students enrolled in grades 7–12.

 Extracurricular activities

 The Raiders compete in the Alabama High School Athletic Association in Class 3A.
 Multiple varsity and JV sports are offered, as well as a band program, robotics, and clubs such as the FFA Association and FBLA.